-Report: Trevor Ariza Trade to Wizards Called off After Grizzlies-Suns Mixup
+Report: Trevor Ariza Trade to Wizards Called Off After Grizzlies-Suns Mix-Up

 Wojnarowski originally reported that would be MarShon Brooks, but John Gambadoro of Arizona Sports 98.7 later tweeted that Dillon Brooks would be headed to the Suns.

-The Grizzlies are not willing to deal Dillon Brooks, per Lowe and Wojnarowski.
+The Grizzlies were not willing to deal Dillon Brooks, per Lowe and Wojnarowski.

 The 33-year-old Ariza is averaging 9.9 points and 5.6 rebounds per game this season.
 The 15-year veteran made a previous stop in Washington from 2012 to 2014.